Ph.D. Russian Literature, Columbia, 2011

 I am the Associate Editor of ASAP/Journal; co-editor of Russian Literature; co-curator of the “Poetry after Language” colloquy for Stanford University’s ARCADE digital salon; and a contemporary film and literature reviewer for The Los Angeles Review of Books.

 Books and special journal issues:

-Red and Brown Rising: Politically Engaged Art and Critical Theory After State Socialism.
+Red on Brown, Brown on Red: Politically Engaged Art and Critical Theory After State Socialism.
 Eds.
 Marijeta Bozovic and Marta Figlerowicz.
 Special issue, Social Text (forthcoming in 2019).

 Digital Humanities and Russian and East European Studies.
 Ed.
 Marijeta Bozovic.
 Special double issue, Russian Literature (forthcoming in 2019).

 “Contemporary Movements” and “The Internet.”
 In The New Cambridge History of Russian Literature.
 Eds.
 Simon Franklin, Rebecca Reich, and Emma Widdis.
 Cambridge University Press, planned 2020.

 “The Voices of Keti Chukhrov: Radical Poetics after the Soviet Union.”
 Modern Language Quarterly (2019).

 “The Transnational Vladimir Nabokov, Or, The Perils of Teaching Literature.”
 In Transnational Russian Studies.
 Eds.
 Andy Byford, Connor Doak, and Stephen Hutchings.
 Liverpool University Press, 2019.